Anujsri/BowlingSystem/README.md

  ###### if he enters 3:
  it will take default values
  <img width="618" alt="Screenshot 2019-11-21 at 1 46 17 AM" src="https://user-images.githubusercontent.com/25398413/69279688-edf9d180-0c0a-11ea-9e21-4a2ee193a235.png">

+ 2. User is asked whether he wants sees detail view of game or not, if he enters yes : detailed view will be shown of each player else program will exit.

 # Thank You!